nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Connecting
 **********
-The application can use :cpp:func:`nrf_cloud_connect` to connect to the cloud.
+The application can use :c:func:`nrf_cloud_connect` to connect to the cloud.
 This API triggers a series of events and actions in the system.
 If the API fails, the application must retry to connect.